jesusmaldonado/ios-todo-app/README.md

 * UITableView - to display goals
 * UITextFieldDelegate - to escape the keyboard
 * AutoLayout Constraints
-* Reads from internal storage through NSUSerDefaults
+* Reads from internal storage through NSUSerDefaults to share data between two controllers
+* Utiizes a tabbed view application

 ### GIF